OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/export.md

 ---
 title: Export
+description: Using the Octo.exe command line tool to export items from one Octopus Deploy server to import into another.
 position: 5
 ---

 This command allows you to export items from one Octopus Deploy server and import them into another Octopus Deploy server.

 - Exporting a project
   - Project Export Output
   - Project Export File Format
 - Exporting a release, or range of releases
   - Release Export Output
   - Release Export File Format

 We currently support exporting/importing: